wolverian/reitti/README.md

 # Reitti

-Reitti is a simple and flexible router package for Go.
-It allows you to define routes with template parameters and match them against incoming requests.
+Reitti[^1] is a simple and flexible router package for Go.
+It allows you to define routes with template parameters and match them against paths.
+It can be used outside HTTP APIs.

+[^1]: "reitti" is Finnish for "route".

 ## Installation